-Congratulations, again, to the community, and THANK YOU so much for all the support you’ve provided!
-The developer’s withdrawal of the application shows what can achieved when we all work together.
+We recently learned that the application for the mega-development called Cashiers Hillside has been withdrawn–indefinitely!
+Congratulations to the community, and THANK YOU so much, again, for all the support you’ve provided!
+The developer’s withdrawal of the application shows what can achieved when we work together.

 What’s next?
-The fight is not over!
-In his application withdrawal letter, the developer’s attorney made it clear that his client would be resubmitting a new plan in late March or April 2021.
-This means that we only have a short time to prepare for round two of this fight.
-We anticipate that the plan will not substantially change and will pose the same problems for the Cashiers community and the headwaters of the Chattooga River.
+This fight is not over!
+In his application withdrawal letter, the developer’s attorney made it clear that his client would be resubmitting a new plan.
+This means that we may have to prepare for round two of this fight.
+We anticipate that the developer’s plan will not substantially change and will pose the same problems for the Cashiers community and the headwaters of the Chattooga River.